Tommyshub/restaurant/readme.md

 I also checked that everything was updated as expected when submitting a valid form by going to the checkout form and looking at the delivery information.

+I also had an issue with the form not being prefilled and it warned about missing fields without any actions.
+To fix this I looked at my view and noticed that I was requsting post where I should not so I removed that.

 - Contact form

 First thing I checked was to submit a blank form and that does not work.